ebullient/fc5-convert-cli/README.md

   --md \
   --index \
   -o dm \
-  dm-sources.json ~/git/dnd/5etools-mirror-1.github.io/data wbtw-items.json
+  dm-sources.json ~/git/dnd/5etools-mirror-1.github.io/data my-items.json
 ```

 - `--xml` Create FightClub 5 Compendium XML files (compendium.xml and files per type)
 - `--md` Create Obsidian Markdown from [Templates](#templates)
 - `--index` Create `all-index.json` containing all of the touched artifact ids, and `src-index.json` that shows the filtered/allowed artifact ids.
-These are useful when tweaking exclude rules (as shown below).
+These files are useful when tweaking exclude rules (as shown below).
 - `-o dm` The target output directory.
-All of the above files will be created in this directory.
+Files will be created in this directory.

 The rest of the command-line specifies input files:

-- `dm-sources.json` Parsing parameters (shown in detail below)
+- `dm-sources.json` Additional parameters (shown in detail below)
-- `~/git/dnd/5etools-mirror-1.github.io/data` Path to the data directory of the 5eTools mirror
+- `~/git/dnd/5etools-mirror-1.github.io/data` Path to the data directory containing 5etools files
-- `wbtw-items.json` Custom items
+- `my-items.json` Custom items

 ### Additional parameters